a woman doing yoga in a living room

 Yoga helps manage stress by calming the mind, relaxing the body, and balancing the nervous system.
 Practices like pranayama, asanas, and meditation lower cortisol levels and promote relaxation.

-2. Which yogic technique is best for instant stress relief?
+Which yogic technique is best to get relief form stress instant?

 For immediate relief, try Bhramari Pranayama (Bee’s Breath) or Child’s Pose (Balasana).
 Both techniques induce calmness and reduce anxiety quickly.